WaqasAliAbbasi/VSCodeTutor/tutorial/README.md

 The first feature you'll learn is 'Goto anything' shortcut.
 Use `Cmd + P` and then type `1`, this would give you a list of files matched.
 Select the first option (`1.md`) using `Down` arrow key followed by `Return`.

-When you press `Down` arrow key, Sublime show you a preview of the contents of the file.
-You can exit it anytime by pressing `Esc` key on you keyboard.

 Tip: